starvagrant/toh/toh.markdown/road_trip_in_red.md

 “That doesn't sound so compelling.
 Just one verse?”

 “But it is insidious.
 You don't know which one.
 Oh there are thousands of verses and the actual probability of finding it would be quite low.
-But you come across something in the Quran you don't like or don't understand and think, could this be the one?
-And when you ask yourself that question too many time well... there goes your faith.
-The idea is so very simple.
-I didn't even have to read the book.
-It isn't supposed to be possible to find an untruth in the Quran you're taught.
-But you find it all the same.”

-“That one thing you can't explain...”
+But it can grow from such a tiny little seed to a full blown loss of faith.
+Every verse you come across that you don't like or understand, that can be the one!
+And you start seeing untruth everywhere you look, just by letting that seed blossom the way all seeds blossom, when they have good soil.

+“Something you can't explain, just rolling, rolling, unraveling."
+Creed responded, dumb struck.

 “You seem to know the experience.”

-“An anomaly appeared in my life really.
-I don't know what I would have done if it was the only one .
+“An anomaly appeared in my life recently.
+I don't know what I would have done if it was the only one.
 But they keep showing up.”

 “Do they?
 I think it's the times.
-This day and age.”

-“We live in the age of information.
+This day and age.
+We live in the age of information.
 How can anomaly stay secret for long?”

 “Point taken.”

 “What about you?
 Life after death?”

-“I don't seem to recall an answer from you on this point.
+“I don't seem to recall an answer from you when I asked.
 But... sure, why not?”

 “Why not huh?”

 “No one knows how consciousness is created.
 How do we know how it is ended?”

 “We eat then get eaten.
 Such is the way of things.
 I'll worry about these things when I get older.”
+Ali said sardonically.

 “I see.
 How much further to the print factory?”